 If your team members are set up as Agents in CallRail, we’ll also associate their names with each interaction they have with a customer, including the calls they’ve taken or placed in Lead Center.
 Then, you can use our Calls by Agent report to measure productivity for individual team members.
 The data from this report can be spliced by total number of calls, inbound calls, outbound calls, missed calls, and average duration of calls over a given time period.
 This report is available to you, with or without the Lead Center add-on, as part of our Calls Essentials plan as well.

-Transition from source-level to keyword-level tracking
+Transition from source-level to visitor-level tracking

 Many of our customers use single, source-tracking numbers to track specific campaigns online.
-If you or your clients are looking for ways to reduce your advertising budget, but need detailed information on the marketing channels bringing valuable leads to your business, we recommend temporarily disabling some of your source tracking numbers in favor of keyword-level tracking.
+If you or your clients are looking for ways to reduce your advertising budget, but need detailed information on the marketing channels bringing valuable leads to your business, we recommend temporarily disabling some of your source tracking numbers in favor of visitor-level tracking.

-Keyword-level tracking correlates phone calls with website visitors, so you know who’s calling, which marketing source brought them to your website, and which pages they browsed on your site before, during, and after they reached out to you.
-Keyword pools have a minimum requirement of four numbers at CallRail; however, you can use this pool to track all of your website traffic instead of having multiple source tracking numbers dedicated to specific channels.
+Visitor-level tracking correlates phone calls with website visitors, so you know who’s calling, which marketing source brought them to your website, and which pages they browsed on your site before, during, and after they reached out to you.
+Website pools have a minimum requirement of four numbers at CallRail; however, you can use this pool to track all of your website traffic instead of having multiple source tracking numbers dedicated to specific channels.
 You also have control over who sees a number from your pool by setting rules that only show numbers to specific visitors:

-To see if keyword-level tracking is a better fit for your business over individual source tracking numbers, you can use our Calls by Number report to see which tracking phone numbers receive the most (and least) amount of phone calls.
-If you see online source tracking numbers with low call volume, it may be time to disable those numbers and implement a keyword pool to track all your website traffic.
+To see if visitor-level tracking is a better fit for your business over individual source tracking numbers, you can use our Calls by Number report to see which tracking phone numbers receive the most (and least) amount of phone calls.
+If you see online source tracking numbers with low call volume, it may be time to disable those numbers and implement a website pool to track all your website traffic.
 This way, callers from those sources are still captured in CallRail so you can continue to measure the performance of your marketing channels.

 How can we help?